subquery/subql/README.md

 Dig into every term, usecases, and best-practices that help you build a dApp which your users love.
 Take a look at our [detailed technical documentation](https://academy.subquery.network/build/introduction.html).

-#### Publish your SubQuery Project to our Managed Service
+#### Publish your SubQuery Project to the SubQuery Network

-Don't want to worry about running your own indexing infrastructure?
-SubQuery provides a [managed Service](https://explorer.subquery.network) with industry leading hosting so you can sleep easy.
-Trusted by hundreds of projects with millions of daily requests, follow our publishing guide to see how you can upload your project to [SubQuery Projects](https://academy.subquery.network/subquery_network/architects/publish.html).
+Take advantage of the decentralized SubQuery Network to host your project without managing any infrastructure.
+By publishing to the [SubQuery Network](https://app.subquery.network), you'll benefit from a reliable, scalable, and censorship-resistant indexing service.
+Follow our comprehensive [publishing guide](https://subquery.network/doc/subquery_network/architects/publish.html) to learn how to upload your project to the network and start leveraging its distributed infrastructure today.

 #### Run your own Indexer and Query Service